Ascription is assigning some quality or character to a person or thing. Ascription

 amend or remove the ethnic group record.

-The ethnic group record will be marked as "ascribed by the school."
+After such ascription, the ethnic group record will be marked as "ascribed by the

 When should schools decide if ascription is necessary?